Jimmy Wang Yu: Xinghua Pavilion incident

 On April 23, 1976, Wang invited Hong Kong film mogul Charles Heung and several friends, including Bamboo Union members, to the Xinghua Pavilion restaurant in Taipei.
 Several members of the Four Seas, a rival triad, were also present.
 Wang allegedly instigated a fight between the two groups that ended in the deaths of Four Seas members Qiu Wenxiang and Gao Wenzhang.

 The incident attracted much media attention, and Wang fled to Hong Kong to avoid arrest.
-He was eventually arrested and sentenced to a five months in prison, which was reduced to a fine on appeal.
+He was eventually arrested and sentenced to five months in prison, which was reduced to a fine on appeal.

 Tianchu Restaurant case and murder trial

 On January 10, 1981, Wang and a group of friends were eating at the Tianchu Restaurant on Nanjing Road, when they were ambushed by members of the Four Seas triad in an apparent assassination attempt.
 Wang survived, but three of his friends were killed.
 Wang had previously had a falling out with the Four Seas after losing 1 million Yuan at a casino owned by Four Seas leader Liu Weimin, and his life had been repeatedly threatened.
 Wang reached out to Bamboo Union leader Chen Chi-li, requesting protection.
 Following a meeting between Bamboo Union leadership and Wang, the Union carried a string of retaliatory killings against the would be assassins.
 One of the targeted perpetrators, Liu Tieqiu, survived albeit with significant injuries.

 The murders led to a crackdown on triads by Taiwanese authorities.
 Chen Yonghe, a Four Seas higher-up, asked Flying Eagle Gang member Liu Taisheng to act as an intermediary between the Four Seas and Wang, but Wang berated him and offered 400,000 Yuan for Liu's leg.

-On May 8, Wang and Bamboo Union members Huang Shaocen was charged by the Taipei District Court for first-degree murder.
-The hearing was attended by Bamboo Union, Four Seas, and Flying Eagle members.
+On May 8, Wang and Bamboo Union member Huang Shaocen were charged by the Taipei District Court for first-degree murder.
+The hearing was attended by members of Bamboo Union, Four Seas, and Flying Eagle.
 During a recess, Liu Taisheng attempted to negotiate with Wang.
 The conversation escalated into a fistfight, and Liu was stabbed by one of Wang's bodyguards.
 Wang and the other Bamboo Union members were subsequently taken into custody.

 Wang was eventually acquitted due to a lack of evidence, though Huang Shaocen was sentenced to two years in prison for the attempted killing of Liu Tieqiu.